Neutrino USD Price Tops $1.00 on Top Exchanges (USDN)

-Neutrino USD (CURRENCY:USDN) traded 0.1% lower against the U.S. dollar during the one day period ending at 21:00 PM ET on February 4th.
-Over the last seven days, Neutrino USD has traded 0% higher against the U.S. dollar.
-Neutrino USD has a total market cap of $125.57 million and $4.17 million worth of Neutrino USD was traded on exchanges in the last 24 hours.
-One Neutrino USD token can now be purchased for approximately $1.00 or 0.00002713 BTC on major exchanges.
+Neutrino USD (CURRENCY:USDN) traded 0.5% higher against the dollar during the 1 day period ending at 16:00 PM ET on February 9th.
+One Neutrino USD token can now be bought for $1.00 or 0.00002114 BTC on popular cryptocurrency exchanges.
+Neutrino USD has a total market cap of $140.75 million and $5.05 million worth of Neutrino USD was traded on exchanges in the last day.
+During the last week, Neutrino USD has traded 0% higher against the dollar.

 - Tixl (MTXLT) traded 3.5% lower against the dollar and now trades at $79.08 or 0.00215035 BTC.